 The command is responsible for generating a list of random passwords based on the number of passwords we want to generate and the length is also defined by us.

-In this tutorial, we have discussed many of the ways to generate the passwords from the command line of Linux.
+In this tutorial, we have discussed many ways to generate passwords from the Linux command line.
 There are many methods that already exist.
-Few of the utilities are already present in Linux command line, while for those which are not are easily installable using the available commands.
-In the tutorial, we have discussed the utility openssh, urandom, pwegn, gpg, sha, date, apg, and makepasswd.
-All of these commands guarantee the generation of a stronger password from Linux command line and are useful for the user to maintain the security of their systems.
+Some of the utilities are already present in the Linux command line, while the others are easy to install with the available commands.
+In this tutorial, we have discussed the utilities openssh, urandom, pwegn, gpg, sha, date, apg and makepasswd.
+All of these commands guarantee the generation of a stronger password from the Linux command line and are useful for users to ensure the security of their systems.